 How to make raspberry french toast skillet

-Start by combining the eggs, sugar and cocoa.
+Start by combining the eggs, sugar and cacao (use cocoa if you prefer).
 Drop pieces of bread into the egg mixture, stir and set aside for a few minutes.
 Then carefully fold in the raspberries.
 In a skillet melt the butter, pour in the french toast mixture, scatter the pecans over the top and fry gently for about 12 minutes.

 Then simply drizzle with a little maple syrup and stick the skillet under the grill for a few minutes.